 Fame Tours, which is located near to the train station in the centre of Chumphon, operates a minivan service direct to Khao Sok National Park.
 The alternative way to complete this journey is to take a train from Chumphon to Surat Thani and then a minivan to Khao Sok.
 This second option is generally much slower because of the connection time between train and minivan services.

 Bus Times from Chumphon to Khao Sok

-There are 7 direct minivan services a day from Chumphon to Khao Sok which you can book online.
+There is currently 1 direct service a day from Chumphon to Khao Sok National Park available to book online.

-Use the Search Box below to book your tickets from Chumphon to Khao Sok.
+Use the Search Box below to buy your tickets from Chumphon to Khao Sok National Park.

 Fame Tour Chumphon Bus Stop

 - Fame Tour services to Chumphon depart from their office in Cumphon Town at 188/20-21 Saladang Road, Tatapao, Chumphon, 86000, Thailand.

 - Fame Tour services from Chumphon terminate at Khao Sok van station.

 Khao Sok National Park covers an area of 739 square kilometres, and borders three other national parks, and two wildlife sanctuaries, creating a massive nature reserve of over 3,500 square kilometres.

 This area supports a wide range of wildlife including some of Thailand largest and rarest predators including Malaysian sun bears, leopards and tigers, which you are likely to hear roaring in the jungle but unlike to actually see.
 More easy to spot are the three types of monkey which are common to the park, tapir, gaur, several species of hornbill, kingfishers and very likely a snake or two.